TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

          For responsive images you need different image resolutions for each output device and output mode (portrait vs. landscape).
-         :typoscript:`sourceCollection` defines the different resolutions for image rendering, normally you would define al least one :typoscript:`sourceCollection` per layout breakpoint.
+         :typoscript:`sourceCollection` defines the different resolutions for image rendering, normally you would define at least one :typoscript:`sourceCollection` per layout breakpoint.
 The amount of sourceCollections, the name and the specification for the sourceCollections will be defined by the HTML/CSS/JS code you are